Teradata/developer-resources/docs/install-ai-unlimited/quickstart/deploy-workspace-service-docker.md

 ---
 id: deploy-workspace-service-docker
-title: Deploy the workspace service using Docker
+title: Install the workspace service using Docker
 description: Steps to deploy AI Unlimited using Docker Engine and Docker Compose.
 sidebar_position: 3
 tags: